realmagicgreen/magicgreen-gridsome/content/posts/2018-11-25-bambu-indah.md

 Bambu Indah is a radically distinctive boutique hotel in Sanyan, Ubud, carefully curated by designers and long term residents of Bali, John and Cynthia Hardy.

-In 2005, eleven antique Javanese bridal homes were brought to Bali, restored, and decorated with the finest details.
+In 2005, eleven antique Javanese bridal homes were brought to Bali, restored, and decorated with fine details.

 ![Antique Javanese bridal home.
 Photo by Rokma](./images/services/bambu-indah/bambu-indah-07.jpg)

-Now, Bambu Indah is available to travelers from around the world seeking unique experiences while being comforted by the luxury of a natural environment and service of an intimate hotel.
+Now, Bambu Indah is available to travelers seeking unique experiences while being comforted by the luxury of a natural environment and service of an intimate hotel.

 ![The Sumba style house.
 Photo by Rokma](./images/services/bambu-indah/bambu-indah-11.jpg)